 The best way to engage customers and drive retention is with a loyalty program.
 As mentioned previously, customers intentionally seek out brands with loyalty programs because they want to be rewarded for their ongoing engagement.
 In addition to rewards like discounts and free products, brands should also include VIP tiers to encourage customers to spend more in exchange for exclusive rewards.
 For example, Stamped customer Tony Ray Tattoos offers tier-specific rewards like accelerated points and early access to new designs to drive more sales and engagement.

 The retention stage is also the perfect time to focus on building a strong brand community.
 Brands can start by asking their existing customers to bring their friends and family into the fold with a referral program.
 When customers are rewarded for spreading the word about their favorite products, they feel increasingly connected to the brand and more inclined to keep engaging with their content.
 Referral rewards also lead to more conversions and repeat purchases, as customers don’t want their efforts to go to waste.

 Drive sales, engagement, and retention with Stamped

 Brands need to create an effective customer engagement strategy if they want to see long-term success and business growth.
 With the right combination of personalized touchpoints, strong incentives, and connected communities, brands can make better decisions and experiences for themselves and their customers.

 With Stamped, brands can leverage reviews, user-generated content, loyalty programs, and more to target and engage customers.
-Stamped has worked with over 75,000 leading and fast-growing brands like Purple, Native, and Kitsch to drive engagement, sales, and customer loyalty.
+Stamped has worked with over 75,000 leading and fast-growing brands like Purple, Native, and Tentree to drive engagement, sales, and customer loyalty.
 Book a demo with one of our sales reps to learn more.